Liao Zhongkai: In politics

+Death

 Liao continued his belief in Sun's policy after Sun died, including one of the key policies of maintaining close relations with the Soviet Union as well as the Chinese Communist Party, which was strongly opposed by the KMT right wing.
-Liao was assassinated before a Kuomintang Executive Committee meeting on August 20, 1925 in Guangzhou, when five gunmen riddled him with bullets from Mauser C96s as he stepped out of his limousine.
+Liao was assassinated before a Kuomintang Executive Committee meeting on August 20, 1925, in Guangzhou, when five gunmen riddled him with bullets from Mauser C96s as he stepped out of his limousine.
 Suspicion for the act fell upon Hu Hanmin, who was then arrested.
 This left only Wang Jingwei and the rising Chiang Kai-shek as rivals for control of the Kuomintang.

 Liao and He Xiangning had a daughter, Liao Mengxing, and a son, Liao Chengzhi.
 The latter had four sons, Liao Hui being the eldest.
 Anna Chennault is his niece.